ellelenlee/Xinzhu-Li/index.md

 ### My Projects

-**Dissertation Topic:**
+**Dissertation Project:**
 Apply machine learning algorithm to analyse and predict audience preferences based on thecontent and viewership statistics of TV series broadcasted over past 6 years.

-**other projects:**
+**Other Projects:**
 1. Sentimental analysis of TV series reviews on twitter
 2. Clustering (k-means, etc.) and predictive analysis (SVM, neural network analysis, etc.) by using machine learning algorithm
 3. Use SQL to establish database system for hotel management and relevant business analysis